Aadu Puli Attam (1977 film): Production

 The film was directed by S. P. Muthuraman, written by Mahendran and produced by M. Santhinarayanan, who began life as a costume-maker before rising to become a film producer.
 The song "Uravo Pudumai", picturised on Kamal Haasan and Sangeeta, was filmed on the area of Kundrathur and Thiruneermalai near Chennai.
 During a fight scene on Mount Road, Kamal Haasan was injured on set.
 Haasan fixed his shoulder dislocation with a turkey towel and an iron rod on the sets.
 He returned to the shot after taking just a 10-minute break.
 The film is noted for Rajinikanth's famous phrase "Idhu thaan Rajini style" (This is Rajini Style), which he says several times throughout the film.
 This film was shot in black-and-white.
 It was given an "U" (unrestricted) certificate by the Central Board of Film Certification after eight cuts.
 The final length of the film was 3947.05 metres.

 Soundtrack

-All songs written by Kannadasan, Panchu Arunachalam, and 'Poovai' Senguttuvan and composed by Vijaya Bhaskar.
+All songs composed by Vijaya Bhaskar.